 United Animal Friends (UAF) is looking for volunteers to change the lives of local cats and dogs.
 UAF needs foster homes and will pay vet bills.
 UAF has a variety of animal-related and administrative volunteer opportunities available.
-Volunteers meet from 12:30 to 2 p.m. on the first Thursday of each month at Red Arrow Real Estate, 1107 E. Gurley St., Prescott.
-Interested animal lovers should contact UAF at 928-778-2924 or visit www.unitedanimalfriends.org.
+Interested animal lovers should call UAF at 928-778-2924 or visit www.unitedanimalfriends.org.

 NABA (Northern Arizona Bird Association) is looking for people willing to give their home to a companion bird.
 We assist in adopting out birds to qualified and pre-approved, permanent homes.
 Please call 928-533-8152 and leave a message.

 Friends of the Prescott Public Library needs donations of gently used books, DVDs, CDs and magazines for its ongoing Book Sale.
 Your excess books can find appreciative new homes and aid the Prescott Public Library’s special programs and purchases.
 Small donations may be placed in any library book drop around town or at the library, 215 E Goodwin St., in the book drops or at service desks.
 Boxes may be dropped off at the desk just inside the door on the library’s lower level entrance on Marina St. If you have a large donation, call 928-777-1521 to arrange for pickup.
 Your donations are always appreciated and are tax-deductible -- just ask for a receipt.